FRosner/outpourings/local-path-cleaner/blog_post.md

 ## Filesystem Quotas

 By default, containers that have a `local-path` PVC mounted, can use as much space in the volume as they want, independently of the space they requested.
-This can lead to unexpected out of disk errors in the applications.
+This can lead to noisy neighbor issues such as unexpected out of disk errors in the applications.
 Note that by requested space we are referring to the storage requests of the PVC, not the ephemeral storage requests of the container.

 Fortunately, filesystems such as XFS support configuring storage quotas.
 There is an excellent [minimal example](https://github.com/rancher/local-path-provisioner/blob/964c10d96f3098b3d8c0efc9db7e8ad253097ec9/examples/quota/setup#L1-L29) in the local path provisioner repository.